Late for the Sky: Reception

 Reviewing for Rolling Stone in 1974, Stephen Holden highly praised the album, calling it Browne's "most mature, conceptually unified work to date" and saying that the "...open-ended poetry achieves power from the nearly religious intensity that accumulates around the central motifs; its fervor is underscored by the sparest and hardest production to be found on any Browne album yet... as well as by his impassioned, oracular singing style."

 In a retrospective review for AllMusic, William Ruhlmann describes the themes of the album as "love, loss, identity, apocalypse", similar to Browne's debut album, feeling that Browne "delved even deeper into them...Yet his seeming uncertainty and self-doubt reflected the size and complexity of the problems he was addressing in these songs, and few had ever explored such territory, much less mapped it so well."

 According to The Rolling Stone Album Guide, Late for the Sky "strengthens and solidifies Browne’s approach; it’s the quintessential Browne album.
 The metaphorical complexity of 'Fountain of Sorrow' and the clear-eyed poignancy of 'For a Dancer' would be a tough act to follow...when his songwriting is sharp, the mellowing trend in his music dulls the impact."
 A 1999 Rolling Stone review of For Everyman called Late for the Sky Browne's "masterpiece".

-Musichound Rock: The Essential Album Guide call it "a bit mopey, but it hangs together as Jackson Browne's strongest and most melodious album, with a couple of rockers thrown in to perk up the listeners."
+MusicHound Rock: The Essential Album Guide calls it "a bit mopey, but it hangs together as Jackson Browne's strongest and most melodious album, with a couple of rockers thrown in to perk up the listeners."
 Robert Christgau was more critical in Christgau's Record Guide: Rock Albums of the Seventies (1981), saying that Browne's "linguistic gentility is inappropriate, his millenarianism is self-indulgent."